mattheweaston/mattheweaston.github.io/_pages/about.md

 I am a fourth-year economics PhD student at Columbia University.

 My current research interests are international trade, urban economics, and macroeconomics.
 Prior to coming to Columbia, I graduated from Pennsylvania State University and was a research assistant at the Federal Reserve Bank of Chicago.
-To see my research.